ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 7\.
 Build the application with **make** command for MinGW and **F7** hotkey for Visual Studio.

 Now you get an EXE binary file.
-You can launch it and get message with FastFind library version in a console:
+You can launch it and get a message with a version number of FastFind library in a console:
 ```
 version = 2.2
 ```